 Take a few minutes to take in the view.
 You made it Downunder!
 If you are a first-time visitor, this first glimpse of Sydney Opera House and all it stands for will stay with you.
 If you are a returning visitor, you will never tire of this view.

 For an adrenaline rush on your first day in Sydney, you may like to start by climbing the Sydney Harbour Bridge.
 You need to book in advance.
 It’s windy but fantastic.
 And this is one of those once-in-a-lifetime opportunities.

 The Rocks – Sydney’s historical precinct

 After visiting the bridge, a few more steps, and you are in the precinct, The Rocks, Sydney’s historic harbor quarter.
 The city’s oldest pub, Lord Nelson, can tell a few stories.
 The Rocks are full of restaurants, boutiques, and galleries, and walking around in the evenings is lovely.

 The most famous of all is the market.
 It opens on Friday, Saturday, and Sunday each week.
 It’s a fantastic place to buy original Australian art and jewelry.

 The architectural miracle that is the Sydney Opera House

-From The Rocks, head to the Opera House, which has become Sydney’s cultural heartbeat.
+Head to the Opera House from The Rocks, which has become Sydney’s cultural heartbeat.
 If you want a guided tour, I recommend you book before arriving.